Thus she acts as a mother

 And Guillem, how does he respond to this humor?

-— Everything people explain about their experience seems valid to me.
+— Everything that people explain about their experience seems valid to me.
 I will share it or not, but I am no one to invalidate how someone feels.

 stats